booz-allen-hamilton/agile-playbook/plays/1_Deliver.md

 #ScrumBan

-*ScrumBan for teams that need or want to release as soon as possible*
+*If Scrum is too restrictive with changing priorities within a 2 week delivery.
+Consider scrumban to provide ceremonies with the flexibility of delivery.*

-If Scrum is too restrictive with changing priorities within a 2 week delivery.
-Consider scrumban to provide ceremonies with the flexibility of delivery.
+Scrumban is derived from Scrum and Kanban (described below) as the name would suggest.
+It keeps the underlying scrum deliery framework, while introducing the flow theory of kanban.

 #Kanban